badilla/Dataset-JSON-Python/README.md

 The Stylesheet folder contains the XSLT stylesheet that is used to read Define.xml information into Dataset-JSON files.

 Required Python modules are available in requirements.txt file.

-You will need to updagre PySimpleGUI module by submitting this line of code: python -m PySimpleGUI.PySimpleGUI upgrade
+Relative to the original package this version replaces PySimpleGUI with tkinter

 A pop-up window will appear asking to if you want to update this release of PySimpleGUI.
 Click Yes for the latest release to be installed.